ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 $$

 #### And that's it!
 We have the solution for the predictor's coefficents.

+To sum up the solution, we
+Sample some training data and run it through the network to make predictions.
+Measure the loss between the predictions and the true values.
+Finally, adjust the weights in a direction that makes the loss smaller.

 ## Ilustrating the Solution by Calculating the 1D Predictor